andebetT/andebetT/README.md

 # About Me 🙋‍♂️

-As an experienced Python developer with over 3 years of hands-on experience, I specialize in crafting efficient, scalable, and maintainable software solutions.
+As an experienced software(Python)developer with over 3 years of hands-on experience, I specialize in crafting efficient, scalable, and maintainable software solutions.
 I have a strong passion for problem-solving and am well-versed in Data Structures and Algorithms (DSA).
 My expertise spans various domains, including algorithm development, data science, and artificial intelligence (AI).
 I am committed to leveraging my skills to tackle complex challenges and contribute to innovative projects that drive success.
 # Skills 🛠️